Radagaisus/Orpheus/README.md

 - transactional spirit, with multi
 - Dynamic keys

-npm package soon to come.
+an npm package will be up soon.

 # In Action
 ```coffee